Vibe:

 I loved this movie, but struggled with it for several days before I felt prepared to write anything.
 It asks many questions that I have no idea how to answer.
 Here's a few of them:

-• If you deeply believe in something but live your life in a way that is antithetical to (or at least, not fully compatible with) that belief, are you a Holden Caulfield phony?
-How far to you have to go to achieve authenticity?
+- If you deeply believe in something but live your life in a way that is antithetical to (or at least, not fully compatible with) that belief, are you a Holden Caulfield phony?
+How far do you have to go to achieve authenticity?

-I watched this movie after episode 6.5 of Girls and couldn't help but think of Loreen, high on weed gummies, when I watched the final scene of Nathalie and her grandchild:
+I watched this movie after episode 6.5 of "Girls" and couldn't help but think of Loreen, high on weed gummies, when I watched the final scene of Nathalie and her grandchild.
+It's giving, "Every time I look at your baby I will see my own death."

 I don't really have any of the answers (and if you thought I did, lol), but I can try to explain why I finished this film and felt pretty okay about growing older.

-The question "L'Avenir" asks about authenticity is one I struggle with constantly.
+The question "Things to Come" asks about authenticity is one I struggle with constantly.
 Here are some things that I care most about in this world:

 But what did I spend 9 hours on today?
 Writing ad copy for a company that makes matching doll and child outfits.
 Am I passionate about this?
 Fuck no. But is my job helping me pay off my student loans?
 Fuck yes.
 Am I a phony because I spend most of my time on something that means nothing to me?
 I don't think so.